by Ben Habegger | Feb 26, 2026 | New Testament, Old Testament, Systematic Theology

 by Ben Habegger | Feb 16, 2026 | Apologetics

 *Editor’s Note: The views expressed in this series are not intended as an official statement of CBTS or a uniform position of its faculty.
 This material is offered in the spirit of faith seeking understanding and to encourage further theological reflection.
-As more installments of this series are released, they will be linked here.
+To read more installments in this series, click here: 1, 2, 3, 4, 5, 6.

 Introduction